Family Heirloom -

 • Scaling the difficulty once the player recieves the khopesh was the right decision and focusing on the power fantasy

-• Players could skip all the combat encounters and just breeze toward the end, not engaging with the goals I want to hit.
+• Players could not engage with most of the combat encounters, not connecting with the goals I want to hit.
 Going back to the level, I would put more forced combat areas and/or reward the players that engage in combat more

 What needs improvement?